Security Overview

 - EU AI Act (Articles 9, 14) — risk identification, mitigation, documentation, human oversight

-- SOC 2 (CC6) — logical access, credentials, authorization, audit trail
+- SOC 2 (CC6) — logical access, credentials, authorization, decision log

 - OWASP Top 10 for LLM Applications (2025) — prompt injection, insecure output, unbounded consumption, access control